masmansouri/vasp-bse-exciton-analysis/README.md

 ## Usage
 The script requires the following input files from a GW/BSE calculation in VASP:

-- **POSCAR** – atomic structure used to identify the substrate and molecular region
+- **POSCAR** -- atomic structure used to identify the substrate and molecular region
-- **BSEFATBAND** – contains the BSE eigenvectors (transition weights) for each exciton
+- **BSEFATBAND** -- contains the BSE eigenvectors (transition weights) for each exciton
-- **PARCHG files** – band- and k-resolved charge densities contributing to the exciton transitions
+- **PARCHG files** -- band- and $k$-resolved charge densities contributing to the exciton transitions

 The code reconstructs real-space **electron and hole densities** associated with a selected exciton.